by Carolyn Thomas ♥ @HeartSisters

 Finally, however, she relented, and was shocked to learn at the hospital that she had indeed suffered a heart attack.

-She was also shocked to find out that in 10% of women’s heart attacks, there is no form of chest pain at all.(1) Nothing.
+She was also shocked to find out that in at least 10% of women’s heart attacks, there is no form of chest pain at all.(1) Nothing.
 Zero.
 Zilch.
 Nada.

 Although in many heart attacks, pain can begin in the chest and spread to other areas, even when there’s no chest pain as an initial symptom, heart attack signs may include pain or discomfort in the left, right or both arms or in the shoulders, elbows, back, neck, throat, lower jaw or stomach.
 Or as Mayo Clinic cardiologists call it: anything “from neck to navel”.

 Why would a heart attack cause pain or discomfort in our arm?

 Here’s the technical gobbledygook reason, according to an Indiana cardiac surgeon who answered a patient’s question on HealthTap:

 “The pericardium is innervated by C3,4,5 (Phrenic nerve).
 There may be some neuronal connections to the intercostobrachial nerves.”